bracken576/Sant-Resume/Projects/BreastCancerML/README.md

 white, the usable parts of the image are fairly small in the image, and there are multiple shots of each image at different angles because the images are from four-view mammography imaging.
-The first image is an example of malignant and the second image is an example of benign.

 ## III.
 Machine Learning Model